All Episodes

 Now, the thing about this is that all masters are basically the same because they all achieve the same state, which is mastery of their own mind.

-So uh a master woodcarver is every bit a master of his own mind as a martial artist, because you have to control your mind before you can control your body, using your mind to do that, obviously, right?
+So a master woodcarver is every bit a master of his own mind as a martial artist, because you have to control your mind before you can control your body, using your mind to do that, obviously, right?

-Uh same thing with the martial arts.
+Same thing with the martial arts.

-So uh Aikido is an interesting art.
+So Aikido is an interesting art.

-And the martial artists were pretty deadly, and they just wanted to put a the occupation forces just wanted to put an end to it.
+And the martial artists were pretty deadly, and they just wanted to put a, the occupation forces just wanted to put an end to it.

 It was during that period of time that Aikido arose because it was a new art.

-It had not existed before World War II, as this art Aikido.
+It had not existed before World War II as this art Aikido.

-Um, and the Aiki part is all about the mastery of your key force, right?
+And the Aiki part is all about the mastery of your key force, right?

-Your your life force, the energy that flows through you and how to make it flow, how to store it, all of this kind of stuff.
+Your life force, the energy that flows through you and how to make it flow, how to store it, all of this kind of stuff.

 Aikido arises.

-Okay, and this is what we're coming into is this issue of mastery.
+Okay, and this is what we're coming into, is this issue of mastery.

 There is a particular throw.

-It's called shihonagi, four direction throw.
+It's called Shihonage, four-direction throw.

-I'm not going to describe it, but you do end up holding your partner's uh hand at the wrist and having their arm bent back over on itself.
+I'm not going to describe it, but you do end up holding your partner's hand at the wrist and having their arm bent back over on itself.

 So you can just fold your arm back up and like stick your hand over your shoulder, and it is an extreme form of that.